By 911 Pain Management | March 15th, 2022 | Pain Management

 2. Nerve Blocks

-Nerve blocks are a numbing substance used to control acute pain for a duration of time.
+Nerve blocks, or neural blockades, are a numbing substance used to control acute pain for a duration of time.
 These agents can also be used to determine the source of pain and help to predict whether additional (permanent) treatments are needed.

 There are a number of nerve blocks that can be used for different areas of the body, including the face, upper jaw, neck and back, shoulder and upper neck, and abdomen and pelvis, among other body parts.